GaryAsher/challenge-run-site/.docs/REMINDERS.md

   - Cloudflare Pro $20/mo
   - Supabase Pro $25/mo

+### 1.75 Admin Profile
+- [ ] Move Admin Panel to somewhere actually not annoying.
+Ideally where the CRC logo is.

 ### 2. Runner Profiles
 - [ ] Profile Settings
   - Profile Information to be above Linked Accounts